-Age is a contributory factor to the development of pressure sores as has been reported by Pound et al. his research on 'Illness in the context of older age: the case of stroke'.
+Age is a contributory factor to the development of pressure sores as has been reported by Pound et al.11 his research on 'Illness in the context of older age: the case of stroke'.
 Stroke as a clinical condition was noted in this present study to be associated with the elderly (Table 3).

-In this present study, pressure sore at the sacrum and trochanter were mostly common.
-Bed ridden patients, especially those with longstanding denervation tend to develop joint contractures.
-They occur because of tightening of both muscles and joint capsules and are common in hip flexors, formation contributing to the of trochanteric, knee, and ankle ulcers.
+In this present study, pressure sore at the sacrum and trochanter mostly common.
+Bed ridden patients, longstanding especially those with denervation tend to develop joint contractures.
+They occur because of tightening of both muscles and joint capsules and are common in hip flexors, formation contributing to the of trochanteric, knee, and ankle ulcers.8

 Skin over locations or sites of pressure sore are often affected due to proliferation of bacteria.
-Robson et al reported that incision created in areas of applied pressure and innoculation with known concentrations of organism allowed for a 100-fold greater bacterial growth than in areas not subjected to pressure.
+12 Robson et al 13 reported that incision created in areas of applied pressure and innoculation with known concentrations of organism allowed for a 100-fold greater bacterial growth than in areas not subjected to pressure.
 The increased bacterial count which promoted or necessitated pressure sore development may be due to impaired lymphatic function, ischemia and impaired immune function, which was the cardinal area of the study on molecular basis of chronic wounds.
-Reports have also shown that absence of oxygen for skin cells over several days can cause widespread ischaemic necrosis and ulceration of the skin.
+14 Reports have also shown that absence of oxygen for skin cells over several days can cause widespread ischaemic necrosis and ulceration of the skin 15,16

 Furthermore, pressure sore occurs when there is a breakdown in the sequence cascades of events that lead to wound healing; and as rightly put the ratio of matrix metalloprotease-9 (MMP) to tissue inhibitors of matrix metalloprotease-1 (TIMMP) is higher in chronic pressure sore.
-In normal wound healing, MMPs play an indispensable role in cellular migration by cleaving proteins to clear a path for migrating cells, cleaving binding intracellular proteins, and release of promoting the signalling proteins that promote this migration.
+In normal wound healing, MMPs play an indispensable role in cellular migration by cleaving proteins to clear a path for migrating cells, cleaving binding proteins, intracellular promoting the release of signalling proteins that promote this migration.

-TIMMPs, on the other hand, binds to activated proteases to presumably protect uninvolved matrix and protect cell surface adhesion molecules as the wounds mature.
+TIMMPs, on the other hand, binds to activated proteases to presumably protect uninvolved matrix and protect cell surface adhesion molecules as the wounds mature.17

 In some cases, as pressure increases, plasma extravasation occurs, leading to oedema formation due to denervation and compression of the underlying skin.
 Further denervation causes loss of sympathetic tone of the blood vessel, leading to vasodilatation, creating greater engorgement of the vessels and more oedematous site.
-At а molecular level oedematous site is brought about by the disruption of the homeostatic balance between prostaglandin F2a (PGF2a) and prostaglandin E2a (PGE2a), in favour of PGE2a which leaks through the cell membrane, leading to increased interstitial fluid accumulation.
+At a molecular level oedematous site is brought about by the disruption of the homeostatic balance between prostaglandin F2a (PGF2a) and prostaglandin E2a (PGE2a), in favour of PGE2a which leaks through the cell membrane, leading to increased interstitial fluid accumulation.

-Pressure sore incidence in patients with spinal injuries can be reduced by the use of an improvised waterbed as explained.
-In their report, they posited that waterbed could form a very important local alternative in reducing the debilitating morbidity and mortality from pressure ulcers in long-confined hospital patients with spinal injuries.
-In our study spinal injury formed majority of cases reported in University of Port Harcourt Teaching Hospital, Nigeria (Table 3), hence such a very affordable and much less expensive than the standard waterbed should be put into consideration.
+Pressure sore incidence in patients with spinal injuries can be reduced by the use of an improvised waterbed as explained.18 In their report, they posited that waterbed could form a very important local alternative in reducing the debilitating morbidity and mortality from pressure ulcers in long-confined hospital patients with spinal injuries.
+In our study spinal injury formed majority of cases reported in University of Port Harcourt Teaching Hospital, Nigeria (Table 3), hence such a very affordable and much less expensive than the standard waterbed should be put into consideration position and age are all contributory factors.
+Measures should be taken to quickly detect and prevent pressure sore as it complicates the primary problem and has a huge financial burden.